An explicit algorithm for the Higman Embedding Theorem: Theorem and the final embedding

 Eventually, the equality $T_{\!\mathcal X}\!=\!T_{\!G}$ allows us to embed the initial group $G$ into the finitely presented group $\mathcal G$ via the composition:

 of the embedding $\alpha: G \to T_G$ from \eqref{EQ embedding alpha} with the embedding $\beta: T_{\!\mathcal X} \to \mathcal G$ from \eqref{EQ define beta}.

-\begin{Remark} Coincidence $T_{\!\mathcal X}\!=\!T_{\!G}$ is one of the key points for which the analog of Higman embedding is by far simpler to build \textit{for $2$-generator} groups, and it justifies why we first embedded our initial recursive group $G$ into a $2$-generator recursive group $T_{\!G}$ in \eqref{EQ define beta}, and then continued the whole process of construction of $\mathcal G$ for $T_{\!G}$. \end{Remark}
+\begin{Remark} Coincidence $T_{\!\mathcal X}\!=\!T_{\!G}$ is one of the key points for the sake of which our analog of Higman embedding is by far simpler to build \textit{for $2$-generator} groups, and it justifies why we first built the embedding $\alpha: G \to T_{\!G}$ of our initial recursive group $G$ into a specific $2$-generator recursive group $T_{\!G}$ in \eqref{EQ define beta}, and only after that continued the whole process of construction of $\mathcal G$ for $T_{\!G}$. \end{Remark}